carvel-dev/secretgen-controller/docs/secret-template.md

 As of v0.9.0+, the `SecretTemplate` is now avaliable under the `secretgen.carvel.dev` API group.

+The `SecretTemplate` API allows new Secrets to be composed from data residing in existing Kubernetes Resources, including other Secrets.

-Secrets are a common method of encapsulating and inputing sensitive data into an API via reference, or to a process via volume mounting.
-In order to make compatible Secrets for these use cases, it often requires imperatively reading of other resources (including other secrets) and imperatively creating the compatible secret using these resources' information.  `SecretTemplate` aims to provide a declarative way of doing this process.
+Secrets are a common method of encapsulating and inputing sensitive data into other Kubernetes Resource via a reference, or to a process via [volume mounting](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod).
+However the required information may be contained in a number of other Kubernetes Resources or maybe in an incorrect format.

-The CRD `SecretTemplate` provides a way of provides "input resources" (other resources on the API) and templating out a Secret using information found on these resources.
-It will then pick up changes to these resources and update the templatde Secret as necessary.
+The CRD `SecretTemplate` provides a way of defining "input resources" (other Kubernetes Resources) and allows the templating out of a new Secret using information found on these resources.
+It will continuously pick up changes to these resources and update the templated Secret as necessary.

 ### Example